Esdraz7/Esdraz7/README.md

-- 👋 Hi, I’m @Esdraz7
+- 👋 Hi, I’m @esdras.nicolau
-- 👀 I’m interested in coding...
+- 👀 I’m interested in a lot of things!
-- 🌱 I’m currently learning coding...
+- 🌱 I’m currently learning how to enjoy life;
-- 💞️ I’m looking to collaborate on coding...
+- 💞️ I’m looking to collaborate on some projects.
-- 📫 How to reach me: message me.
+- 📫 How to reach me: dm me on ig!